cryptimeleon/cryptimeleon.github.io/docs/libraries.md

 # upb.crypto.math

 The upb.crypto.math library provides the mathematical foundation for the other upb.crypto libraries.
-It provides basics such as mathematical groups, rings and fields, e.g. \\(Z_n\\), as well as implementations of cryptographic pairings.
+It provides basics such as mathematical groups, rings and fields, e.g. \\(\mathbb{Z}_n\\), as well as implementations of cryptographic pairings.
 Furthermore, it contains a serialization framework which acts as an intermediary between the cryptographic scheme and the low-level Java serialization.
 This allows for easy serialization of mathematical objects such as group elements.
-Also noteworthy is the implementation of multi-exponentiation algorithms to allow for fast evaluation of the expressions.
+Also noteworthy is the implementation of multi-exponentiation algorithms to allow for fast evaluation of multi-exponentiations.

 To support better benchmarking, the math library allows for counting group operations via a special pairing group.